-We asked, "What if we could help companies build much-needed diverse technical teams by training the people who need jobs the most?"
+We asked, "What if we could help tech companies build much-needed diverse technical teams by having them sponsor training for and hire underrepresented, underprivileged locals who need jobs the most?"

 How it Works

-Partner companies sponsor the training and provide mentors for the students.
-They have a say in the curriculum and receive inclusion training in preparation for employing one of their top-rated students at the end of the program.
-The sponsorship is tax-deductible.
+They have a say in the curriculum and receive inclusion training in preparation for employing their top-rated apprentices at the end of the program.